neurodata/neurodata.io/content/about/agreements.md

 ## Commitments

 The below [commitments](https://conscious.is/blogs/going-deeper-with-the-15-commitments-the-power-of-clear-commitment) are designed to facilitate each of us individually and collectively [flourishing](https://amz.run/5O5A).
-They are in a continual process of refinement; in all aspepcts of life (including work and science), we experiment, learn, and grow.
+They are in a continual process of refinement; in all aspects of life (including work and science), we experiment, learn, and grow.
 These commitments *augment*, and therefore do not replace, official JHU policies, including:

 - The rights and responsibilities of all JHU students (documented [here](http://web.jhu.edu/administration/provost/docs/Rights_Responsibilities_Final.pdf)).
 - JHU advisor-PhD student relationships commitments set forth by the [University Provost](https://provost.jhu.edu/wp-content/uploads/sites/4/2019/08/JHU-Mentorship-Commitments-of-Faculty-Advisors-and-PhD-Students.pdf).
 - [University's policies on Academic Freedom](http://web.jhu.edu/administration/provost/initiatives/academicfreedom/AcademicFreedomatJohnsHopkins.pdf).

 Joining the lab, which is made official by signing documents with JHU where JHU commits to you, amounts to also agreeing to all of the below core commitments.
 If any individual is not acting in a fashion that is in alignment with these commitments, that indicates that our environment is not adequately supportive of their flourishing, and therefore, we will seek to find something more in alignment with them (which could happen by modifying the commitments, or supporting them to find an opportunity that is more supportive of them).

 The expectation is that each of us meet all of these commitments 90% of the time.